Having just 223 graduations per year and 5 programs, Animal Science interests few students in Missouri.

 Southeast Missouri State University is among your top options if you're planning on studying Animal Science.
 Based in Cape Girardeau, Missouri, this college is a sound final choice for students who enjoy the thrills of a substantial city.

 It's difficult to beat Missouri State University - Springfield if you want to study Animal Science.
-Want a sizable student body?
-This college has over 20,000 students on campus.
+Situated in Springfield, Missouri, this university is best suited for students who thrive in an urban atmosphere.